GC-DRI/Dhrift-GC/workshops/creating-simulations.md

     print(f"After reproducing and/or any disasters, critter population is currently {len(critterList)}.")
 ```

 We will pass 4 arguments into this function:  our food, resource, and fertility values.
 The reason we need to get at these values is because we will want to then pass them into our Critter method calls.
-That is the first step we take: calling our `gather()` and `reproduce()` functions, at the beginning of each year.
-Because we are calling these methods outside of their class, we need to prefix the calls with our class name `Critter`.
+That is the first step we take: calling our `gather()` and `reproduce()` methods, at the beginning of each year.
+Because we are calling these methods _outside_ of their class, we need to prefix the calls with our class name `Critter`.

 Next, we will age our existing critters by one year.
 For now, let's set their maximum age to 50 years--once they are over 50 years, we will assume they die of old age, and we `remove` the critter from our list.